strimmerlab/strimmerlab.github.io/README.md

-# Statistics and Biomedical Data Science
+# Statistical Learning and Data Science

 This repository contains the sources of [http://strimmerlab.org](http://strimmerlab.org).